 BASF SE (BASF) is a chemical company.
-It carries out production, marketing and sales of chemicals, plastics, crop protection products, and performance products.
+It carries out the production, marketing and sales of chemicals, plastics, crop protection products, and performance products.
 Its product line comprises solvents, adhesives, surfactant, fuel additives, electronic chemicals, pigments, paints, food additives, fungicides, and herbicides.
-The company caters to a wide range of industries including construction, furniture and wood, agriculture, electronics and electrical, paints and coatings, automotive, home care, nutrition, chemicals and others.
+The company serves a wide range of industries including construction, furniture and wood, agriculture, electronics and electrical, paints and coatings, automotive, home care, nutrition, chemicals and others.
 BASF carries out R&D in alliance with global customers, scientists and partners.
 The company operates through a network of manufacturing facilities across the world.
-It has presence in Europe, Asia Pacific, South America, Africa, the Middle East and North America.
+It has a presence in Europe, Asia Pacific, South America, Africa, the Middle East and North America.
 BASF is headquartered in Ludwigshafen, Germany.

 For more details on the BASF Ludwigshafen Complex, buy the profile here.